aspect-build/aspect-cli/docs/help/topics/plugins.md

 ## High-level design

-A plugin is any program with a gRPC server that implements our plugin protocol.
+A plugin is any program with a gRPC server that implements our [plugin protocol].

 We provide convenient support for writing plugins in Go, but this is not required.
 You can write a plugin in any language.
+We plan to provide examples for Python and JavaScript plugins soon.

 Plugins are hosted and versioned independently from the aspect CLI.

 The aspect CLI process spawns the plugin as a subprocess, then connects as a